Kat2800/BlacKat-Custom-License-BKL/README.md

-# BlacKat Custom License (BKL) v1.0
+# BlacKat License v1.1

-**Last Updated: []**
+**Last Updated: 03/07/2025**

 ## DEFINITIONS

 1. **"Software"** refers to any software, code, script, program, application, library, framework, tool, digital asset, or any other software product, whether existing now or in the future, provided under this license, including all accompanying files, documentation, and assets.
 It may also include any related updates, improvements, patches, or modifications that are distributed under this License.
 2. **"You,"** **"Your,"** **"Licensee,"** or **"User"** refers to the individual or entity using, distributing, or otherwise engaging with the Software in accordance with the terms set forth in this License.
 3. **"Authors"** refers to the original creators, developers, or contributors of the Software, including individuals or organizations.
 This may also include those who later contribute to the Software through bug fixes, features, or modifications, unless explicitly stated otherwise.
-4. **"Derivative Works"** refers to any new creation that includes modifications, enhancements, adaptations, or alterations to the Software, including but not limited to code modifications, rebranding, or re-implementation of the Software, whether done in part or in whole.
+4. **"Derivative Works"** refers to any new creation that includes modifications, enhancements, adaptations, or alterations to the Software, including but not limited to code modifications, rebranding, or re-implementation of the Software, whether done in part or as a whole.

 ## LICENSE GRANT AND SCOPE